Irayya-Hiremath/RestaurantAppFrontEnd/README.md

 # ResturentApp
- Clone the code
+ 1)Clone the code
- in root directory npm install
+ 2)in root directory npm install
- in root directory npm run dev to start
+ 3)in root directory npm run dev to start